 Head to the Lido Venice with kids

 It is likely that you will want to visit all of Venice’s most famous sights, such as the Doges Palace and St Marc’s Square.
-However unless you have an older, and particularly studious child, it is unlikely that these fascinating sights and attractions will hold the attention of an infant for long.
-Balance out the cultural hot spots of Venice that you are so keen to visit with a trip to Venice’s beach: the Lido.
+However, unless you have an older, and particularly studious child, it is unlikely that these fascinating sights and attractions will hold the attention of an infant for long.
+Balance out the cultural hotspots of Venice that you are so keen to visit on a trip to Venice’s beach: the Lido.
 As well as the beach here, you’ll also find pools and tennis courts which make it an incredibly popular destination for local visitors, as well as for visitors from further afield.
-The Adriatic here is both safe and shallow, making it ideal for younger children to swim and paddle in: by promising an afternoon at the lido in return for good behaviour at the museums and monuments in the morning, you will soon find that you have wonderfully attentive and well behaved children on your hands!
+The Adriatic here is both safe and shallow, making it ideal for younger children to swim and paddle in: by promising an afternoon at the lido in return for good behaviour at the museums and monuments in the morning, you will soon find that you have wonderfully attentive and well-behaved children on your hands!

 With a little forethought and planning, a trip to Venice can provide a wonderful holiday for the whole family.
 There’s plenty to do for adults and children alike, and the city is so beautiful that no one in the family is likely to forget this trip for a while!